 prescribed medications for emphysema only provided temporary

 relief for emphysema symptoms anyway.
-As soon as the
+As soon as the effects

-square one with no improvement in her condition.
+with no improvement in her condition.

 biggest question I had that was never adequately answered

-is my mother's emphysema getting worse so long after
+is my mother's emphysema getting worse so long after she

 doctor could ever provide an answer.
 They would generally